Anglers Access Program

 An angling licence does not give permission to cross private property to fish,

-The IFS and Anglers Alliance Tasmania have been working with landowners to develop access to angling waters.
+The IFS and Anglers Alliance Tasmania work with landowners to develop access.

 Access points are clearly marked with signs on major fisheries around the State.